skohlmann/CDIandJCommanderPoC/README.md

 		    return this.mainConfig.getMain() + this.parameter;
 	    }
 	}
-After the CDI initialization all sub command with the injection point for the `MainConfiguration`contains now the static instance from the main class.
+After the CDI initialization all sub command with the injection point for the `MainConfiguration` contains now the static instance from the main class.
 But the configuration is yet not initialized.
 So having a method with `@PostConstruct` annotated, using the main configuration will not work.
 Also using the sub command specific parameters in such a method will not work.

 The JCommander initialization follows in the next step.
 But before, we must enhance the `Application` class with the CDI plugin API.

 ###`Instance<Command>`
 The Application class gets an injectable `Ìnstance<Command>` field.
 This field will be filled by CDI after the Weld initialization with all available `Command` implementations.

-	public class Main {
+	public class Application {

 		@Inject
 	    private Instance<Command> commands;